ZeroIV/Pac-Geega/README.md

 Installation:
-Simply download the latest release [here](https://github.com/ZeroIV/Pac-Geega/releases/), Extract the contents of the zip archive and run Pac-Geega.exe to get started!
+Simply download the latest release [here](https://github.com/ZeroIV/Pac-Geega/releases/), Extract the contents of the zip archive into a new folder and run Pac-Geega.exe to get started!

 Controls:(can be found in the included readme file as well)